How to setup a cathedral

 To create one or several flocks, they have to be defined in the file pointed to by the settings option in the cathedral configuration.

 In our example configuration, that path is /home/cathedral/shared/settings.conf.
-The format for the configuration of a flock is:
+The format for a flock defined in settings is as follows:

 flock <flock id> {